Job Details for 4111 - Certified Nursing Associate

 Under immediate supervision; performs work of routine difficulty by performing a variety of duties relating to the direct care of residents at the Care Center; performs related work as required.

 DISTINGUISHING FEATURES OF THE CLASS

-Employees in this class provide nursing assistant care to residents of the Convalescent Center.
+Employees in this class provide nursing assistant care to residents of the Care Center.
 While emphasis is on resident care, employees are also required to maintain resident quarters in a clean and orderly condition.
 Immediate supervision is provided by Licensed Practical Nurses or Registered Nurses.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

 The list of duties and responsibilities is illustrative only, and is not a comprehensive listing of all the duties and responsibilities performed by positions in this class.

 • Answers call lights.

 • Attends to other personal and grooming needs such as combing hair, trimming nails, brushing teeth, and passing bedpans.